 This book is pure rock and roll fantasy…like a Behind the Music special, it is a cautionary coming-of-age tale of what happens when someone hits the musical lottery and discovers that, like most things in life, it’s not all it’s cracked up to be.

 Growing up, I always wanted to be a rock star!
 (Laughs) Seriously!
-I saw Elvis’ last concert when I was a kid and I was always belting out one song or another around the house.
-I just know that if shows like American Idol or The Voice had been around back then, I would have bugged my parents like crazy to audition for them.
-Eventually, merely wanting to sing turned into my wanting to be a songwriter, and that led to poetry and ultimately prose.
-My musical influences are all over the place, but I am a huge fan of Led Zeppelin, Heart, The Who, Pink Floyd and those who tell stories with their music such as Jim Steinman and Andrew Lloyd Webber.
+I saw Elvis’ last concert when I was a kid, and I was always belting out one song or another around the house.
+I know that if shows like American Idol or The Voice had been around back then, I would have bugged my parents like crazy to audition for them.
+Eventually, merely wanting to sing turned into my wanting to be a songwriter, which led to poetry and, ultimately, prose.
+My musical influences are all over the place, but I am a huge fan of Led Zeppelin, Heart, The Who, Pink Floyd, and those who tell stories with their music, such as Jim Steinman and Andrew Lloyd Webber.

 That’s a tough one.
 I think if every author were honest, they would say their work is one of a kind!
-I would like to think that my writing style is similar to that of fellow Hoosier Meg Cabot.
-I remember meeting her once and her telling me that she likes to write about strange events that happen to seemingly ordinary girls and change their lives forever.
-I totally connected with that and I can’t help wondering if it’s an Indiana thing.
-Robin Benway is another current author whose writing style I really enjoy and connect with, so hopefully her fans will embrace my little rock star as well!
+I want to think that my writing style is similar to that of fellow Hoosier Meg Cabot.
+I remember meeting her once and telling me that she likes to write about strange events that happen to seemingly ordinary girls and change their lives forever.
+I totally connected with that, and I can’t help wondering if it’s an Indiana thing.
+Robin Benway is another current author whose writing style I really enjoy and connect with, so hopefully, her fans will embrace my little rock star as well!

 As MonAmi explains in the prologue: